bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

   * two way public and private chat
   * viewing presentation with slides, cursor, whiteboard annotations
   * audio using WebRTC (listen and speak)

-### Not yet implemented (see more information about these features in the existing Flash client):
-  * video
   * lock settings
   * listen Only audio

+### Not yet implemented (see more information about these features in the existing Flash client):
+  * viewing of desktop sharing video

 ### Planned features:
+  * webcam video
   * presenter mode
   * accessibility
   * localization